ruby-R53/C64play/BUILDING.md

 ### Build requirements

-- autotools
+- autotools - configure script creation
-- libsidplayfp (version 2.2 or higher)
+- libsidplayfp version >=2.2 - the emulation library itself
-- pod2man
+- pod2man - documentation
 - patience
 - and a decent computer to better enjoy the emulation!